aeternity/protocol/channels/OFF-CHAIN.md

 ### `channel_open`

-Opening a channel is initiated with this message and communicates the initiators intent to the potential future peer.
+This message initiates the opening of a channel and communicates the initiators' intent to a potential future peer.

-The `channel_open` message should provide the accepting peer all the information it needs to assemble the [`channel_create`](`channel_create`) transaction in order to sign it.
+The `channel_open` message should provide the accepting peer all the information it needs to assess whether it should accept the channel or not.

 ```